OCRVblockchain/fabchanger/readme.md

 ## Fabchanger

- Tool for _easy_ reconfiguration of Hyperledger Fabric network by committing a new configuration transaction
+ Tool for _easy_ Hyperledger Fabric network reconfiguration by committing a new configuration transaction

 <br/>